lyzardiar/seal2d/README.md

 # seal2d
 A 2D game engine based on OpenGL, developed with Lua and C.

-This project is under heavy development currently, I'm trying to do almost everything in Lua, big changes would be made :D.
+This project is under heavy development currently, **it's a toy right now**.

 # build & run